-Certain material features of the plan are discussed below, however, the description is subject to, and qualified by the full text of the plan, attached as Appendix A, which includes the proposed amendments highlighted in bold.
-The closing price for our common stock on March 30, 2010, as reported on the NYSE, was \$21.60 per share.
+Certain material features of the plan are discussed below, however, the description is subject to, and qualified by the full text of the plan attached as Appendix A, which includes the proposed amendment highlighted, in addition to changes enhancing the 2006 Plan's prohibitions against re-pricing.
+The closing price for our common stock on March 30, 2012, as reported on the NYSE, was \$27.06 per share.
+We anticipate filing a Form S-8 registration statement with the SEC shortly after the annual meeting to register the additional shares approved by this proposal.

-The Board believes the 2006 Stock Incentive Plan promotes success and enhances our value, because it ties the personal interests of the participants to those of stockholders and provides the participants with an incentive for outstanding performance.
+The Board believes the 2006 Plan promotes success and enhances our value because it ties the personal interests of the participants to those of stockholders and provides the participants with an incentive for outstanding performance.
 The Executive Compensation Committee of the Board of Directors (the "Compensation Committee") administers the plan, and has exclusive authority over it, including the power to determine a participant's eligibility, the types of awards to be granted, the timing of the awards and the exercise price of awards.